 Breast Engorgement During the Transitional Milk Phase

-Breast engorgement occurs when the breast produces too much milk, causing the breast to become hard, swollen, and painful.
+Breast engorgement is when milk transitions from colostrum to transitional milk as extra blood and fluid fills the breast to help support making milk.
+Engorgement also occurs when the breast produces too much milk, causing the breast to become hard, swollen, and painful.
 Breast engorgement is a common experience that a breastfeeding mother can go through, especially during the transitional breast milk phase.

-The breast produces only a small amount of colostrum milk at first, and the transitional milk suddenly flows in during the transitional milk phase, causing breast engorgement.
+The breast produces only a small amount of colostrum milk at first, and the transitional milk suddenly increases during the transitional milk phase, causing breast engorgement.
 A sudden change in feeding schedule, such as skipping a feed or pumping session, can also result in breast engorgement (7).

-It is critical that you breastfeed your baby every two to three hours to ensure an easy and trouble-free supply.
+You should breastfeed your baby whenever the baby shows signs of hunger, every one to three hours, to ensure an easy and trouble-free supply.
 If you have any questions about breast milk or breastfeeding, please speak with your doctor or a lactation consultant.

 2. Transitional Milk and Mature Milk; Healthy Children; American Academy of Pediatrics